Undergraduate Minor In Art History

 The study of art history develops a student’s visual acuity by providing a critical understanding of visual culture in a diversity of societies around the world.
 Students learn to understand art within the contexts of religion, politics, philosophy, culture, technology, society, and gender.
 A minor in art history can be of particular interest for students pursuing careers in art, art education, history, anthropology, archaeology, classics, architecture, landscape architecture, theatre, English, foreign language/literature, geography, cultural studies, international business, and arts administration.

 Any major (except art history) in good standing at Penn State can declare a minor in art history.
-Please visit Christine Butts in the Art History Office (240A Borland Building) to fill out the appropriate paperwork.
+Please visit Christine Cooper in the Art History Office (240A Borland Building) to fill out the appropriate paperwork.